Walmart Pays $283 Million to Resolve FCPA Violations

 “Walmart valued international growth and cost-cutting over compliance,” said Charles Cain, Chief of the SEC Enforcement Division’s FCPA Unit.
 “The company could have avoided many of these problems, but instead, Walmart repeatedly failed to take red flags seriously and delayed the implementation of appropriate internal accounting controls.”

 The Foreign Corrupt Practices Act (FCPA) prohibits companies from paying bribes to foreign government officials to obtain business and allows for whistleblowers, regardless of their nationality or residency, to anonymously file information with the SEC about potential violations and potentially qualify for financial rewards.

 According to the DOJ, Walmart was aware that its rapid international expansion was impeding its ability to maintain proper anti-corruption.
 Improper payments to government officials in subsidiary countries were left unchecked, and senior Walmart personnel who were aware of the situation did not take action.

 International corruption thrives when companies cut corners and take bribes from foreign officials.
 Whistleblowers are the last line of defense against fraud and corruption across the world and should be able to file reports confidentially without the fear of retaliation.
 The Foreign Corrupt Practices Act is the single most important legal tool enhancing international whistleblower protection.

 Resources for International Whistleblowers:

-Visit our Foreign Corrupt Practices Act resource page
+Read the U.S. DOJ and SEC Foreign Corrupt Practices Act resource guide.